 1. Blue is the Warmest Colour

 Let’s start with what is probably the most famous and controversial lesbian movie ever made.
-Many criticised the film and that unforgettable 10-minute sex scene.
-However, if you remove the straight male director out of the equation, we found the movie incredibly sensual and relatable.
+I have to admit; while many have criticised the movie and that unforgettable 10-minute sex scene, the first time Natalie and I watched it, we really enjoyed it.
+I guess because we were young and in love ourselves, we found the movie sexy, moving, and relatable.

-The movie tells the story of a teenager named Adele, who falls for eccentric art student Emma after meeting her at a lesbian bar.
-The film follows their relationship into early adulthood and is a painful yet beautiful portrayal of first love.
+The french movie tells the story of a teenager named Adele, who falls for eccentric art student Emma after meeting her at a lesbian bar.
+The film follows their relationship into early adulthood and is a painful yet beautiful portrayal of first love, lust, and obsession.

 2. The Half of It

-The story follows Ellie, the high school nerd who does coursework for her peers in exchange for money.
-It’s this business idea that connects her with Paul; only instead of writing essays, he wants Ellie to write love letters to help him win over the pretty girl in school – Ester.
+The story follows Ellie, the high school nerd who makes money by doing coursework for her high school peers.
+This entrepreneurship connects her with Paul, who hires Ellie to write love letters to his high school crush, Ester.

 You guessed it, Ellie ends up falling for Ester herself.
 From a small town and born into a traditional Chinese family, this realisation is tough for Ellie.
-It’s a very well handled storyline and features one of our favourite lesbian movie scenes.
-Overall it’s a delightful and emotional movie.
+It’s a very well handled storyline and features one of our all-time favourite lesbian movie scenes.

 3. The Prom